nirajp82/IdentityAccessManagement_IAM/Quiz/03-Advanced-Authorization-Policy-Engine.md

 In the Phase 3 example, the core issue isn't the *attributes* themselves—you absolutely need to know the billing status to make a secure decision.
 The fatal flaw is **where** those attributes are evaluated.

 1. **Tight Coupling:** Your C# business logic is hopelessly tangled with your security logic.
-2. **Deployment Bottlenecks:** If the business decides tomorrow that "GPUs can only be started if the user is in the EU," you have to write new C# code, open a Pull Request, recompile the application, and trigger a full production deployment just to change a single rule.
+2. **Deployment Bottlenecks:** If the business decides tomorrow that "Thumbnails can only be generated if the user is in the EU," you have to write new C# code, open a Pull Request, recompile the application, and trigger a full production deployment just to change a single rule.
-3. **The N+1 Latency Tax:** The API is wasting precious compute cycles and database connections (`_userRepo`, `_workspaceRepo`, `_billingClient`) just to figure out if it should reject the request.
+3. **The N+1 Latency Tax:** The API is wasting precious compute cycles and database connections (`_userRepo`, `_folderRepo`, `_billingClient`) just to figure out if it should reject the request.

 #### The PBAC Solution: Separation of Concerns